Code-Institute-Submissions/sharondrinkwaard-portfolio-project-2_JulyResub/README.md

 * I confirm that this design is responsive, looks good and functions on all standard screensizes using the devtools device toolbar.
 I used two media queries for responsiveness at screen "max-width:850px" and at "max-width:440px".

+### Validator Testing
+---
+* HTML
+    * No errors were returned when passing through the  W3C HTML validator
+* CSS
+    * No errors were returned when passing through the CSS Jigsaw validator
+* JavaScript
+    * No errors were returned when passing through the JavaScript JSHint validator.

 ### Bugs
+---
+#### Unsolved Bugs
+* To my knowledge, there are no unfixed bugs at this moment.
 #### Solved bugs
 * When passing through the validators, I discovered that there were a few pages not correctly linked to the right JavasScript file.
 On the index.html file I linked two different JavaScript files instead of one.
 * I accidentely used the absolute file path to locate files and images etc. I changed this to the relative file path.